elliottmokski/GABRIEL-distribution/README.md

 GABRIEL is a simple Python framework built on top of LLMs like ChatGPT to simplify quantitative text analysis in the social sciences.

+## Colab Playground

+Check out our playground [here](https://colab.research.google.com/drive/1tshfY-2al7asU7pTFvFFg1n4NSvLXtZg?usp=sharing) to see how the library works and some simple examples!
+You can copy the file and use this as your baseline code.

 ## Installation

 The new Python library replaces the previous API and dramatically simplifies the use of the package.
 Installation is extremely simple using pip.